 - NordVPN – the best VPN for torrenting, Netflix, website unblocking, etc. 5000+ servers in 60 states, fast speed, and VPN obfuscation for $3.49/m.
-Also can be used for free.
+Also, it can be used for free.

-- CyberGhost -- a great one-size-fits-all VPN service that has a free trial and dedicated servers for anonymous torrenting and streaming. $2.75/m.
-3700+ servers in 60+ countries.
+- CyberGhost VPN – a great one-size-fits-all VPN service that has a free trial and dedicated servers for anonymous torrenting and streaming. $2.75/m.
+5900+ servers in 90 countries.